zjsunzone/Docs/en-us/development/wasm-contract-EN/_setting-up-Wasm-Contract-dev-env.md

 **Please note**

-Use `firstdemo.wast` and `firstdemo.cpp.abi.json` from the directory above for contract deployment.
+Use `firstdemo.wasm` and `firstdemo.cpp.abi.json` from the directory above for contract deployment.

 **Please note**